woohoolabs/yin/README.md

 ```

 This time, we want a self link to appear in the document.
 For this purpose, we utilize the `getResourceId()` method,
-which is a shortcut of calling the resource transformer to obtain the ID of the
+which is a shortcut of calling the resource transformer (which is introduced below) to obtain the ID of the
 primary resource (`$this->transformer->getId($this->domainObject)`).

-The difference between `AbstractSingleResourceDocument` and `AbstractCollectionDocument` lies in the way they
+The only difference between `AbstractSingleResourceDocument` and `AbstractCollectionDocument` lies in the way they
-regard the `domainObject`: the first one regards it as a single entity while the latter regards it
+regard the `domainObject`: the first one regards it as a single domain object while the latter regards it
-as an iterable collection of entities.
+as an iterable collection of domain objects.

+###### Usage

+Documents are to be transformed to HTTP responses.
+The easiest way to achieve this is to use the
+[`JsonApi` class](#jsonapi-class) and chose the appropriate response type.
+Successful documents support three
+kinds of responses:

+- normal: All the top-level members can be present in the response
+- meta: Only the meta top-level member will be present in the response
+- relationship: Only the specified relationship object will be present in the response

 ##### Documents for error responses

 An `AbstractErrorDocument` can be used to create reusable documents for error responses.
 It also requires the same
-abstract methods to be implemented as the successful documents, but they differ from their usage: the `addError()`
+abstract methods to be implemented as the successful ones, but additionally an `addError()` method  can be used
-method of the `AbstractErrorDocument` can be used to add errors to it.
+to include error items to it.

 ```php
 /** @var AbstractErrorDocument $errorDocument */